3 Ways to Run DeepSeek and Llama Locally

 print(response)

-This method allows you to build applications that can understand and reason about large amounts of text data using LLama 3.2’s powerful language understanding capabilities.
+Not the perfect answer, but you see that the method above allows you to build applications that can understand and reason about large amounts of text data using LLama’s, Deepseek’s and other models’ powerful language understanding capabilities.

 Conclusion